Sensei-Node/sensei-stake/README.md

      - The validatorActive in the v1 contract is set to false
      - Calculate the operatorClaimable
 5. Calculate the rewards to which the user is entitled(all the balance - 32 eth), and send to the user
+6. Call the SenseiStakeV1.withdraw
+     - burn the NFT token in the V1
+7. Call the withdrawTo in the ServiceContractV1
+     - Checks: msg.sender == SenseiStakeV1 and Validator is active
+     - Send the (address(this).balance - operatorClaimable) amount to the SenseiStakeV2
+8. Calculate the rewards and send to the user.
-6. Mint new validator in the SenseiStakeV2 contract to the user
+9. Mint new validator in the SenseiStakeV2 contract on behalf of user.
+The user is the owner of the new nft.

 ## new user